grahamplata/hugo/content/posts/ckad-study-guide.md

 #### Certified Kubernetes Application Developer Udemy Course

-> I began my studies with this [Udemy course](https://www.udemy.com/course/certified-kubernetes-application-developer/) taught by Mumshad Mannambeth.
+> I started my studies with this [Udemy course](https://www.udemy.com/course/certified-kubernetes-application-developer/) taught by Mumshad Mannambeth.
 His course stepped through all concepts that are covered by the current exam.
 A nice bonus is that there are labs that accompany each lesson and two practice exams.

 #### [dgkanatsios' Study Guide](https://github.com/dgkanatsios/CKAD-exercises)

-> A set of exercises to prepare for Certified Kubernetes Application Developer exam by Cloud Native Computing Foundation.
+> Dgkanatsios prepared a set of exercises to prepare for Certified Kubernetes Application Developer exam.
 Available on [github](https://github.com/dgkanatsios/CKAD-exercises)

 ### Tools

 #### [Killer.sh](Killer.sh)

-> A test environment built to be close to the real exam.
-The CKAD Simulator came with 20 scenarios that you solve in the same 2 hours as the real one.
-After time expires you will get access to the solutions and an automated score.
+> A test environment built to mimic the real exam.
+The CKAD Simulator came with 20 scenarios in which you attempt solve in the same 2 hours.
+When time expires you get access to the solutions and an automated score.

 #### [minikube](https://minikube.sigs.k8s.io/docs/start/)